 “I have enjoyed the computer structure course, taking computers apart and learning about how each part works.
 Overall, the subject is really interesting, you learn new things that you don’t notice in everyday life that you would just take for granted.
 I have noticed that it helps you with life skills and teaches you new ones such as how you should communicate in a job interview as well as learning about the subject.”

-Course Requirements – 4 GCSEs Grade C or above including Grade 5 or above in English or Maths.
-Grade 5 or above in Computing or an ICT qualification is preferred but not conditional
+Course Requirements – Grade 4 or above in English or Maths.
+Grade 5 or above in Computing or an IT qualification is preferred but not conditional

 How will I be assessed?

-Vocational subjects changed in 2016.
-In the past, students were assessed 100% by their portfolio work.
-From 2016, there is a mixture of assessment.
-Units in Year 13 will be set and marked by the class teacher.
-Unit 1, 2 and 3 will be assessed by external examinations.
+There is a mixture of assessment.
+Units in Year 12 and Year 13 will be set and marked by the class teacher.
+Unit 1 and 2 will be externally assessed by external examinations.

 Students’ work will be graded pass, Merit, Distinction or Distinction*.
 The Cambridge Technical Extended Certificate is equivalent to one A-Level and carries UCAS points.
 The Cambridge Technical Certificate, awarded after successful completion of one year, is equivalent to an AS-Level and carries UCAS points too.

 Students who have followed this course have gone on to a wide range of courses and careers in apprenticeships and Higher Education courses, including programming and game design.

 The OCR Cambridge Nationals are vocationally related qualifications that take an engaging, practical and inspiring approach to learning and assessment.